KitronikLtd/pxt-kitronik-stopbit/BasicSequence.md

 ```

 ### Optimise Your Code @unplugged
 You have programmed your traffic light sequence.
 Well Done!
 We have worked out how to step along a sequence and code each of those steps.
-However, when looking at the code, it does look very long.
+However, when looking at the code, it looks very long.
 There is a simple way we can improve the code to make it shorter with the same functionality.
 Let's see what we can do.

 ### Step 14
 Looking at the code, we instruct each light every time whether it should be on or off.
-We only need to add the block of when the LED changes state.
-First lets have a look at the second stage of the sequnce.
+Really, we only need to add the block when the LED changes state.
+First, let's have a look at the second stage of the sequence.
 The only change from the first stage to the second (Get Ready) is the "Yellow" LED turning on.
-Lets remove the "Red" and "Green" blocks in this stage.
+Let's remove the "Red" and "Green" blocks in this stage.

 #### ~ tutorialhint
 ```blocks
 basic.forever(function () {